ashismo/ashismo.github.com/_posts/angularjs/2015-05-10-AngularJS-overview-with-examples.md

 Above mentioned three steps happens in two phases called **Compile** and **Link**
 **Compile:** In this phase the angular parser parses the DOM and creates a function as soon as it encounters ng-directives.
 These functions are called as **template or compiled function**.
 In this phase we do not have access to the **$scope** data
 **Link:** In this phase **$scope** will get attached with the template function and gets executed to get the final HTML output.

+## AngularJS Routes

+AngularJS routes enable you to create different URLs for different content in your application.
+Having different URLs for different content enables the user to bookmark and share URLs to specific content.
+In AngularJS each such bookmarkable URL is called a route.